If you are wondering why I'm asking this question, it’s because I am a Christian and it matters to me.

 Why does it matter?

-Growing up, I was taught that Jesus was a Jew, that Jews are God’s chosen people, that Christians must blindly ‘stand with Israel’ because it’s God’s chosen land, and that Jews are constantly persecuted for being Jews, all linked to a weird political ideology called Zionism.
+Growing up, I was taught to blindly 'stand with Israel' because it's God's chosen land, all linked to a weird political ideology called Zionism.

 Millions of Christian Americans believe in ‘Israel first’ because of the early 20th-century psychological operation known as the Scofield Bible.